Graduation and Commencement

 |Spring Semester||Date of Commencement|

-Students completing the degree or certificate requirements "In Absentia" must provide the M Center with an official transcript of their completed remaining requirements.
+Students completing the degree or certificate requirements "In Absentia" must provide the Office of the Registrar with an official transcript of their completed remaining requirements.
 The graduation date will be the final term in which the work was completed.

 Degree Completion Options